 What Does Fill Power Mean?

-If you have ever shopped for bedding, outerwear and sleeping bags you may have come accross the term ‘fill power’ – but what exactly does it mean?
-Fill power can be simplified as ‘how fluffy something is’.
-Techcnically speaking, it is measured using a specially calibrated measurement system – but for most consumers, ‘high fill power = fluffy’.
-Buy why does down fill power matter and where does it make sense to spend extra on a high fill power item?
+If you have ever shopped for bedding, outerwear and sleeping bags, you may have come across the term ‘fill power’ – but what exactly does it mean?
+Fill power can be defined as simply ‘how fluffy something is’.
+Technically speaking, it is measured using a specially calibrated measurement system; but for most consumers, ‘high fill power equals fluffy’.
+You may wonder why down fill power matters, and when does it make sense to spend more on a high fill power item?

-Fill power is only used to describe the loftiness of down and not feathers.
-Fill power also only applies to Down and not down alternatives, although some times it is used as a reference like ‘like 550 fill power down’ (DOWNLITE sometimes will use this as a reference for our Down Alternatives, like PrimaLoft).
+Fill power is only used to describe the loftiness of down – not feathers.
+Fill power also only applies to down and not down alternatives, although occasionally it is used as a reference, for example, ’550 fill power down’ (DOWNLITE sometimes will use this as a reference for our down alternatives, such as PrimaLoft).

 The actual measurement of fill power involves placing 1 ounce of treated down into a specially designed filling tube.
-Then a calibrated weight is added on top and allowed to push against the down for a set period of time (24 hours as a baseline).
-Things like temperature and humidity can alter the results, so the down is tested in an environment free from those variances.
+Next a calibrated weight is added on top and allowed to push against the down for a set period of time (24 hours as a baseline).
+Elements like temperature and humidity can alter the results, so the down is tested in an environment free from those variances.

-For bedding like comforters, blankets and throws – having a high fill power means that the article of bedding can keep you warmer, but with less weight.
-For other items like pillows, it is not as important to have a high fill power number – because your resting your head weight against the item.
-A high fill power does give you a nice ‘bounce’ in terms of how a pillow springs back against your weigh,t which some sleepers really like.
-Other sleepers, like more of the ‘cradle’ effect and a basic fill power of say 550, feels great and fits their budget.
+For bedding like comforters, blankets, and throws – having a high fill power means that the article of bedding can keep you warmer, but with less weight.
+For other items like pillows, it is not as important to have a high fill power number – because you’re resting your head weight against the item.
+A high fill power does give you a nice ‘bounce’ in terms of how a pillow springs back against your weight – a result which some sleepers prefer.
+Other sleepers, like more of the ‘cradle’ effect and a basic fill power of say, 550 feels great and fits their budget.

-Generally, the higher the fill power, the higher the cost of the material – in fact the price curve is less linear in shape and tends to be more ‘exponential’.
-So if your buying new comforter, and you want that cloud like feeling on top of you – opt for a high fill power in the 700-800 range.
+Generally, the higher the fill power, the higher the cost of the material – in fact, the price curve is less linear in shape, and tends to be more ‘exponential’.
+So if you’re buying a new comforter and you want that cloud like feeling on top of you – opt for a high fill power in the 700-800 range.

-Other things to consider for fill power is the material it is placed or stored in.
-When a high fill power is sought, it is prefered to compliment the filling with a very light weight fabric weave like a ‘batiste’ (batiste refers to the yarns being of 80′s or better quality – resulting in a paper thin fabric that is extremely light weight, yet down proof).
-One of the best down comforters made by DOWNLITE is the 800 Fill Power German Batiste Down Comforter.
+Other things to consider for fill power, is the material in which it is placed or stored.
+When a high fill power is sought, it is preferred to compliment the filling with a very light weight fabric weave like a ‘batiste’ (batiste refers to the yarns being of 80′s or better quality – resulting in a paper thin fabric that is extremely light weight, yet down proof).
+One of the best down comforters made by DOWNLITE is the 800 fill power German batiste down comforter.

 They way down works is by providing a barrier to store your own body’s warmth.
-So the high fill power down basically holds that warmer ambient air in place, thus letting you stay snuggly.
+So the high fill power down basically holds that warmer ambient air in place, thus letting you stay snuggly warm.

 A common mistake made by consumers is to overbuy the fill power or warmth of a comforter, which results in an unpleasant ’too warm’ sleep environment.
-For first time buyers we always suggest going down a warmth level to make sure you don’t get too warm.
-Consumers with previous down experience can then opt for higher fill power comforters knowing full well how the items work and provide comfort.permalink.
+For first time buyers we always suggest a lower warmth level to make sure you don’t get too warm.
+Consumers with previous down experience can then opt for higher fill power comforters -knowing full well how the materials work to provide their desired warmth and comfort.permalink.
 Post a comment or leave a trackback: Trackback URL. .
 Bookmark the